Welcome to Stocked.

 "I usually grab coffee at a coffee shop or cafe.
 I don't need all these location options"

 " How do I add photos?
-Is that feature available somewhere else?"
+Is this feature available somewhere else?"

 Final screens for Version 1.
 Focusing on three key steps for our users.